This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 If your installation point on your light is angled, you will need to remove the pre-installed silicone cushion (on the side of the mounting bracket that has the Molar Media Mount name on it).

-In some situations, there is no vertical pole directly above the light.
-This will require you to mount the arm directly to the light.
+If no vertical pole is above the light, you’ll need to mount the arm directly onto the light itself.

 Small Diameter Mounting Poles

-If your vertical pole is very small, you may have to replace the pre-installed silicone cushion (on the side of the mounting bracket that has the Molar Media Mount name on it) and insert the thicker silicone insert into it's place (see below).
+If your vertical pole is very small, you may have to replace the pre installed silicone cushion (on the side of the mounting bracket that has the Molar Media Mount name on it) and insert the thicker silicone insert into its place (see image).
 This thicker silicone insert will not be used by most consumers, but is included just in case.

 Is your light sagging with the extra weight of the Molar Media Mount?
 Don't fear, this problem is easy to overcome.